St Monica's GAA

 St Monica's GAA is a Gaelic Athletic Association club in based in Edenmore, Raheny, in the northern suburbs of Dublin.

-The club was formed in 1964 and was originally called Edenmore Gaels.
+The club was formed in 1964 by Des O’Neil and was originally called Edenmore Gaels.
 The club name was changed, in 1968, to St Monica's after the local parish church.

-The club has adult football, hurling, camogie and ladies football teams and underage teams at various levels.
+The club has adult football, and ladies football a Minor team and a couple of teams at juvenile levels.